 ½ cup heavy cream (+ 2 tbsp)

 Mix sugar and water in a heat-proof bowl, and nuke in the microwave for 3 minutes (depends on the power of your microwave) or until the sugar turned in golden color.

-It took me 3 1/2 minutes to get that amber color, by then, you quickly add 2 tbsp of water into the sugar syrup and give it a quick stir.
+It took me 3 ½ minutes to get that amber color, by then, you quickly add 2 tablespoon of water into the sugar syrup and give it a quick stir.
 Set aside and allow to cool.

 Making the custard

 Combine 3 whole eggs and 2 egg yolks in a separate bowl.
 Gently whisk in one direction to keep from introducing too much air in the egg mixture while trying not to get the eggs to become foamy.